The Battery In My Ring Device Seems to Drain Too Fast

 To access Power Settings, open the Ring app:

-• Tap the individual device (doorbell or security camera) you want to check
+3. Tap the individual device (video doorbell or security camera) you want to check

-One option available to Ring users is to connect your Ring Doorbell to a low voltage transformer and doorbell kit.
+One option available to Ring users is to connect your video doorbell to a low voltage transformer and doorbell kit.
 This should reduce the need to charge your battery.

-Click here to learn about hardwiring your Ring doorbell.
+Learn more about hardwiring your Ring video doorbell.